DerekYang2/FluentDL/README.md

 ## Installation
 To install the app, download the first zip from [Releases](https://github.com/DerekYang2/FluentDL/releases).

+If you are updating FluentDL, directly run `FluentDL_{VERSION}_x64_MSIX.msix` **or** follow one of the options below.

+If this is your first installation, you **must** follow one of the options below.

 ### Option 1
 The application may be installed directly using a PowerShell script located in the zip folder.
 In the root folder inside of the zip, you should see an `Install.ps1` file and other files such as `FluentDL_{VERSION}_x64_MSIX.msix`.

-Right click on `Install.ps1` and press `Run with PowerShell`.
+Right click on `Install.ps1` (in File Explorer) and press `Run with PowerShell`.

-If you have already installed FluentDL before, you can directly double click to run `FluentDL_{VERSION}_x64_MSIX.msix`.
-The release will note when this does not work (the occasion that the certificate is updated/changed).

 ### Option 2

-If that option is not available, open PowerShell or CMD into the root directory.
+If option 1 is not available, open PowerShell or CMD into the root directory.
 The root directory should contain the MSIX and Install PowerShell Script.

 Next, run the command: